raisasherif/starter-academic/content/home/zothers.md

 # Mentoring Hub

-Please check out the [Lindau Mentoring Hub](https://lindau.mentoringhub.org/), a  digital  platform  that  connects  mentors  and  mentees  in  science  and academia.
-Currently, the platform is in development in collaboration with the [Lindau Nobel Laureate Meetings](https://www.lindau-nobel.org/) and the [Dieter Schwarz Foundation](https://www.dieter-schwarz-stiftung.de/homepage.html).
+Please check out the [Lindau Mentoring Hub](https://lindau.mentoringhub.org/), a  digital  platform  that  connects  mentors  and  mentees  in  science  and academia, from across the world.
+You can sign up [here](https://lindau.mentoringhub.org/app/#/registration).

+The platform is developed in collaboration with the [Lindau Nobel Laureate Meetings](https://www.lindau-nobel.org/) and the [Dieter Schwarz Foundation](https://www.dieter-schwarz-stiftung.de/homepage.html).

 # Podcast